samtron1412/docs/it-term.md

   Mathematical Analysis of Logic* (1987), and set forth more fully in his *An Investigation of the Laws of Thought* (1854).

+## Bit

+The bit used to denote either
+1. the basic and physical unit of information in computing and digital communications or
+2. a binary digit.

+- A binary digit can have only one or two values, and may therefore be physically implemented with a two-state device.
+These values are most commonly represented as either a 0 or 1.
+- The two values of a binary digit can also be interpreted as logical values (true/false, yes/no), algebraic signs (+/-), activation states (on/off), or any other two-valued attribute.

 ## RTFM

 - Read The Fucking Manual